 But an early morning workout?
-I don't think so.
-It's too dark outside, and my bed is far too comfortable for that kind of behavior.
+I don’t think so.
+It’s too dark outside, my bones are too tired and my bed is far too comfortable for that kind of behavior.

 But maybe an early-morning workout routine is worth a second look.
-I caught up with personal trainer and health coach Laura Williams to find out how we can trick ourselves into exercising in the darkness of morning.
+I caught up with personal trainer and health coach Laura Williams to find out how we can trick ourselves into exercising in the darkness of morning and how it can actually be as beneficial as your early riser friends say.

 Guilty pleasures are an excellent way to create exercise motivation, even when you have none.
 For instance, Williams suggests that you subscribe to a magazine that you only let yourself read at the gym, or listen to a favorite podcast only when you’re on a morning run.
 “This type of reward system works two ways,” she says.
 “If you don’t exercise, you’re denying yourself something you love.
 But if you do, you’re receiving a reward that will help solidify your new program.”